plasma-group/pigi/packages/docs/src/spec/src/01-core/state-system.rst

    Add test vectors for method identifiers.

-Predicate ABI
+Predicate API
 =============
-Predicates **MUST** provide a **Predicate ABI** that allows a client to interact with the predicate.
-A Predicate ABI is composed of an array of **ABI elements**. each ABI element describes a single function, including the function's inputs and outputs.
-The structure of the ABI element has been based off of the `Ethereum contract ABI`_ specification.
+Predicates **MUST** provide a **Predicate API** that allows a client to interact with the predicate.
+A Predicate API is composed of an array of **API elements**. each API element describes a single function, including the function's inputs and outputs.
+The structure of the API element has been based off of the `Ethereum contract ABI`_ specification.

-TypeScript interfaces for valid Predicate ABI objects are provided below.
+TypeScript interfaces for valid Predicate API objects are provided below.
 Compare to the `Ethereum ABI JSON format`_ to understand similarities and differences.

 .. code-block:: typescript

-   interface PredicateAbiInput {
+   interface PredicateApiInput {
      name: string
      type: string
    }

-   interface PredicateAbiOutput {
+   interface PredicateApiOutput {
      type: string
    }

-   interface PredicateAbiItem {
+   interface PredicateApiItem {
      name: string
-     inputs: PredicateAbiInput[]
+     inputs: PredicateApiInput[]
-     outputs: PredicateAbiOutput[]
+     outputs: PredicateApiOutput[]
      constant: boolean
    }

 Example
 -------
-We're going to describe a valid Predicate ABI by looking at the `SimpleOwnership`_ predicate. ``SimpleOwnership`` allows one valid state transition whereby the current owner of a state object may sign off on a new owner:
+We're going to describe a valid Predicate API by looking at the `SimpleOwnership`_ predicate. ``SimpleOwnership`` allows one valid state transition whereby the current owner of a state object may sign off on a new owner:

 .. code-block:: python